giantswarm/app-test-suite/README.md

 ### How does it work

+Each run consist of two stages: bootstrapping and test execution.

+#### Bootstrapping

+`app-test-suite` automates preparation of a cluster used for testing in the following way:

+- if you configured your run with `*-tests-cluster-type kind`, a cluster is created with `kind` tool
+- `ats` connects to the target test cluster and runs `apptestctl` - additional tool that deploys components of App Platform (`app-operator`, `chart-operator` and needed CRDs)
+- `ats` deploys `chart-museum`: a simple helm chart registry that will be used to store your chart under test
+- creates `Catalog` CR for the chart repository provided by `chart-museum`
+- creates `App` CR for your chart: as a result, your application defined in the chart is already deployed to the test cluster (you can disable creating this app with `app-tests-skip-app-deploy` option)

+After that, `ats` hands control over to your tests.

+#### Test execution

+After bootstrapping, `ats` starts executing test scenarios.
+Currently, we have 3 scenarios executed in this order:
+`smoke`, `functional` and `upgrade`.
 To better depict what `ats` does and how it executes a test scenario, let's have a look at what happens when you execute:

 ```bash
 dats.sh -c examples/apps/hello-world-app/hello-world-app-0.2.3-90e2f60e6810ddf35968221c193340984236fe2a.tgz \